Community Mental Health Teams (CMHTs) Kent and Medway

-Community Mental Health Teams (CMHTs) provide community based services to people aged between 16 – 65 who are experiencing mental health issues.
+Community Mental Health Teams (CMHTs) in Kent and Medway provide community based services to people aged between 16 – 65 who are experiencing mental health issues.
 The Community Mental Health Teams (CMHTs) are multi-agency teams consisting of different mental health professionals such as community mental health nurses, social workers, occupational therapists, support time recovery workers, administration workers, psychiatrists and psychologists.

 The Community Mental Health Teams are managed by the The Kent and Medway NHS and Social Care Partnership Trust (KMPT).

 - The Care Programme Approach (CPA) and your Care Plan

 - Find your local Community Mental Health Team (CMHT)

 - Going Into Hospital

 If you are referred into the CMHT this is usually done, with your agreement, through your GP.
 Click here for more information.
 There are other ways you can be referred, in some cases people are referred through the A & E department at the local hospital, or by a social worker or the police, if you are referred in this way it would usually be because you are experiencing a crisis.